Ghasak/rusthub/docs/modules_pub_use_crates.md

     - Same level of `dir` put `<same_dir_name>.rs` (Rust 2018)

+- `2023-07-04 22:54` In Rust the equavlent concepts `namespaces` in `cpp` is the `mod`.
+As we already seen, Modules in Rust are used to group related functions, structs, and other items together.
+They also provide a way to contorl the visibility of items, which is similar to the way namespaces contorl the visibility of declaration in C++.

 ## Tools for investigating the project skelton in Rust
 You will need a `Crate` called `cargo-modules` which will allow us to visulize the our developed crate modules tree.
 ```rust